Skip to main content Skip to footer

 Foundation Training Year at a glance

-To support this change, a new model of placement provision has been introduced; the Foundation Training Year.
-This short animation introduces why optometry placement provision in Scotland is evolving, and the role the FTY will play.
+The new FTY placement model has been introduced to support this shift.
+This short animation introduces why Scotland’s approach is evolving and the role of the FTY within it.
 It’s the first in a series of short videos that will explore what these changes mean in practice, for students, supervisors, and the wider optometry profession.

 🎥 Let’s take a look at how Scotland is transforming optometry placement provision: